Last Updated on March 8, 2021 by CanaryDevelopmentAdmin

 There are currently 67 exhibits listed on the official map.
-Some are slightly stretching the boundaries of “art exhibits” unless you are an art fanatic, iron railings and a wooden bench are listed as exhibits, but there are plenty of sculptures that are very worthy of a visit.
+Some are slightly stretching the boundaries of “art exhibits” unless you are a true art fanatic — iron railings and a wooden bench are listed as exhibits — but there are plenty of sculptures that are very worthy of a visit.

 The shiny surface of the teardrop shaped sculpture provides an interesting perspective of the towering skyscrapers that surround it.

 For a full overview of the exhibits and sculptures in the art trail, be sure to check out our Guide to the Canary Wharf Art Trail.

 Print a free story and relax by the water

 Starting in 2019, Canary Wharf became the latest in a line of international locations including Hong Kong, Melbourne and San Francisco to install short story machines.

 Select a genre and a length: 1, 3, or 5 minutes, hit print, and the french made machines dispense free short stories.

 If you are environmentally conscious you don’t have to worry, the machines print using special ink on eco-friendly recyclable paper.
 There are 3 machines currently located in the Canary Wharf estate, in the Cabot Place and Jubilee Place shopping malls.

 After grabbing a couple of stories, take a short walk east from the Jubilee Place shopping mall exit and you will arrive at the new Wood Wharf district.
 The circular One Park Drive building is still currently under construction, but landscaping in front by the water is already largely finished.

 This provides the perfect place to take a break from the bustle of the financial district, with space to sit and relax by South Quay Dock.